 1. Conduct Virtual Learning Events

 Learning can be fun but can be even better when it’s shared.
 Virtual learning events can act as a great team-building exercise for remote workers to come together in a professional setting as they work together to overcome challenges, find solutions and collaborate.
 Here are 7 forms of virtual learning events that you can conduct

 - Knowledge-based competition

 - Live training sessions

 - Virtual learning series based on upcoming trends and updates

 - Create a virtual company magazine to be shared across the company every month.
 At Uplers, we have Uplers Unplugged, our inhouse monthly magazine featuring tales of friendships, quizzes, inspiring life stories of employees, exciting recipes, movie and tv series recommendations and much more.

 - Create online masterclasses for particular topics

-- Create a repository for recommendations on great web series, shows or movies to watch.
+- Provide recommendations on great web series, shows, or movies to watch.

 - Conduct brainstorming sessions, for example, a brainstorming session for blog topics, campaign ideas

 - Weekly virtual debate sessions on current national/international topics for enhanced employee engagement.

 3. Conduct Virtual Game Sessions